fbpx

 A huge contributing factor to this is the Neurodivergent experience of being disabled by the environment and culture we live in.
 Many Neurodivergent individuals feel an immense pressure to mask and hide who they can be safe and survive in a world that was not designed for us and our ways of knowing, doing and being.
 This puts a huge strain on our nervous systems which affects all areas of our well-being.

 The lack of knowledge and misinformation about Autism, ADHD and other forms of Neurodivergence and the consequences of this is complex and pervasive.
-It is visible in our histories, in the way that we speak about Neurodiversity, our sense of identity, our parenting and how the education and health systems provide support for us and our children.
+It is visible in our histories and in the way that we speak about Autism, ADHD and Neurodiversity.

-Although what I found deeply saddened me, it also gave me hope.
+And… Although what I found deeply saddened me, it also gave me hope.

 The causes of these issues mainly revolved around cultural perception and systems.
 It takes time and hard work but cultural and systemic change can happen.